cacttus/sketchy/README.md

 See the documentation for [electron-builder](https://www.electron.build/) for more info.

-## TODO:
+## TODO: / Bugs

-Select multiple directories
+* Select multiple directories
+* Linux: AppImage won't work on click (needs to be run via terminal)